 Famous for: Commercial goods, silver jewelry

-While Abids is a sprawling commercial hub dating back to 20th century, Nampally holds the annual Industrial Exhibition showcasing a wide array of products suitable to shoppers’ every need and desire.
+While Abids is a sprawling commercial hub dating back to 20th century, Nampally holds the annual Industrial Exhibition showcasing a wide array of products suitable to shoppers’ for every need and desire

 Famous for: Kalamkari fabric, Traditional wear, gadgets and electronics